pyranges/pyranges_1.x/docs/tutorial.rst

   PyRanges with 1 rows, 3 columns, and 1 index columns.
   Contains 1 chromosomes.

-Now we can get the intergenic regions using :func:`subtract_overlaps <pyranges.PyRanges.subtract_overlaps>`:
+Now we can get the intergenic regions using :func:`subtract_overlaps <pyranges1.PyRanges.subtract_overlaps>`:

   >>> intergenic = all_mRNA_bounds.subtract_overlaps(mRNA_bounds)
   >>> intergenic